rohan472000/reliance-stock-price-prediction-LSTM/README.md

 - You can visualize the predicted stock prices and compare them with the actual prices by running the code cells that generate plots.
 - You can modify the code and experiment with different hyperparameters to improve the accuracy of the predictions.

+## Automated prediction and saving:

+- Run the `predict.py` to schedule the prediction function to run automatically every day.
+This function train the model, the preprocessed data, and the file path to save the predicted values as input. `action.yml` use the schedule library to schedule the prediction (`predict.py`) to run every day at a specific time.
+- The predicted values will be saved in the specified Excel file.
+You can open this file to view the predicted values for each day.
+Note that the predicted values should be used for informational purposes only, and they should not be relied upon for making financial decisions.

 **Note that the model's predictions should be used for informational purposes only, and they should not be relied upon for making financial decisions.**